ulflor/wavepacket/doc/getting-started.rst

 1. You first need to set up a grid / basis expansion for your system.
    For that, you need to define the grid along each degree of freedom, and then form the multidimensional grid as the direct product of the one-dimensional grids.
-Note that Wavepacket uses exclusively the DVR / pseudo-spectral method [#dvr]_.
+Note that Wavepacket uses exclusively the DVR / pseudo-spectral method, see :doc:`representations` or [#dvr]_.
 2. Given a grid, you can define your equations of motion.
    Again, this step consists of two parts: First, you define all relevant operators, for example the Hamiltonian, then you wrap these operators